Wednesday, December 14, 2022

 1. Linear method

-The method of note-taking in which notes are written as the information is received is called the linear method of note-taking.
-It is a simple means of taking notes.
-Notes are written as the information is received.
-It may include chronological outlines of a lecture This method required a higher potential of listening and noting everything.
-It is difficult for slow writers.
+The method in which notes are written as the information is received is called linear.
+It is a simple way of taking notes.
+Notes are written line-wise.
+Bullets and numbers are used.
+Chronology is followed.
+Phrases may be used in place of complete sentences.
+It is used in most of the subjects.

 2. Outline method

-The method of note-taking in which headings and subheadings are written is called the outline method of note-taking.
+The method of note-taking in which notes are written in the form of headings and subheadings is called the outline method of note-taking.
 It is an easy method.
-Notes are organized in a structured, and logical manner with the help of bullet points.
-Bullet points include- Roman numerals, letters of the alphabet, and Arabic numerals.
-Due to headings and subheadings, a lot of information can be reviewed in a short period of time.
+Notes are organized in a structured, and logical manner.
+A lot of information can be reviewed in a short period.
+It is the most common method as it looks nice.
+It is used when a topic has many subheadings in it.

 3. Sentence method